How Do You Successfully Divorce a Covert or Malignant Narcissist?

 Avoid waiving attorney's fees if the narcissist unreasonably increased your fees

-You are likely 95% to the finish line anyway, right?
+- You are 95% to the finish line anyway, right?
 What is the harm of going the extra 5%?
 That is what you need to evaluate.

 How to divorce a narcissist with his or her separate property claims